-Before you mount the Raptor cooling unit, take the 1" convoluted tubing within your kit and push it into the hole in the side of the fan assembly.
+Before we install the cooling unit, take the 1" convoluted tubing within your kit and push about an inch of it into the hole in the side of the Raptor fan assembly.
 Also locate the wiring for this fan-it is red and black and bonded together.
 There are two of these wire sections in your kit.
 The one with the heavy wires are for the fans, the smaller one is used here on the Raptor fan.
 Attach the wires to the junction block on the side of the fan assembly now.